ZyanyaRios/cse15l-lab-reports/LabReport1.md

 Hello.class  Hello.java  messages  README
 ```

-* Working Directory: home
+* Working Directory: `/home`
-* The output of `ls` with a directory as an argument, `lecture1`, results in the console printing out all the files in the lecture1 directory.
+* The output of `ls` with a directory as an argument, `/home/lecture1`, results in the console printing out all the files in the `/home/lecture1 directory`.
 When the `ls` command has a specificed directory as an argument, it will print all the directories and files visible in the specified directory.
 * The output is not an error.

 ## cat